 The portion of the Incentive Fee based on income for each period will equal 50% of the period's excess income amount, until the cumulative Incentive Fee payments for the period equal 20% of the period's income amount distributed or distributable to stockholders as described in clause (A) of the preceding paragraph.
-Thereafter, the portion of the Incentive Fee based on income for the period will equal 20% of the period's amount distributed or distributable to stockholders.
+Thereafter, the portion of the Incentive Fee based on income for the period will equal 20% of the period's amount distributable to stockholders.

-For the years ended December 31, 2015, 2014 and 2013, the Advisor earned \$11,061, \$9,972,822 and \$10,889,088 in Incentive Fees based on income, respectively.
+For the years ended December 31, 2016, 2015 and 2014, both the previous and current investment advisors together earned an aggregate zero, \$11,061 and \$9,972,822 in Incentive Fees based on income, respectively.